 The Omni Hotel has always been a grand place, offering comfort and luxury to each of its guests in extravagant fashion.
 For whatever reason, though, it doubles as a magnet for the supernatural.
 The Omni isn’t the typical ancient, rustic spot you’d expect to find ghosts lurking around; its modern atmosphere makes it appear totally normal…until the ghosts come out to play.

-Probably the most famous haunted place in all of Austin, the Driskill has experienced much tragedy that has led to its countless ghost sitings.
-The architecture of this building will make you feel like you’re back in the 19th century, and the stories it holds from long ago will send shivers down your spine.
+Probably the most famous haunted place in all of Austin, the Driskill has experienced much tragedy, this has led to countless ghost sightings and accounts of spooky things happening.
+The architecture of this building will make you feel like you’re back in the 19th century, and the stories it holds from that period will send shivers down your spine.
 Here we will explore the tragedies of the suicide brides, the brutal death of a senator’s daughter, and the inability of the original owner of the Driskill, Colonel Driskill himself, to ever truly leave the halls of his beloved hotel.

 Extended Tour Exclusive